 As a result, the Seattle club relies to a great degree on technology solutions developed by volunteers that come from our local area.

-We host our own website at UMSeattle.com, using the Drupal 7 Content Management System.
+We host our own website at UMSeattle.org, using the Drupal 7 Content Management System.
 We use our website for event planning and coordination and record-keeping, as well as communications to our local alums.
 And while we use the club’s email list server, in order to gain access to local alumni email addresses, we use our own custom templates for our regular weekly updates to our local alums.

 Our website contains more information about the technology we use.